My name is Bud Thurlow and I am asking you for the privilege of letting me represent you in ward 10.

 The Northeast pays its fair share of taxes but has been left behind when it comes to reinvestment compared to the new communities.
 I will fight for our fair share.

-I am not going to make false promises or tell you I have a superior plan to fix everything but I do PROMISE to have your backs and to work hard for everyone in ward 10 if you elect me.
+I PROMISE to always listen to your concerns and to work hard for everyone in ward 10 if you elect me.

 Determination and Transparency